-- A. As an organizational provider agency, CONTRACTOR shall provide administrative and direct program services to COUNTY's Medi-Cal and indigent clients as defined in Title 9, Division 1, Chapter 11 of the California Code of Regulations.
-For clients under the age of twenty-one (21), CONTRACTOR shall provide all medically necessary SMHS required pursuant to Section 1396d(r) of Title 42 of the United States Code (Welfare & Inst.
-Code 14184.402 (d)). - CONTRACTOR has the option to deliver services using evidence-based program models.
-CONTRACTOR shall provide said services in CONTRACTOR's program(s) as described herein; and utilizing locations as described herein. - II.
-CONTRACTOR agrees to perform the delegated activities and reporting responsibilities in compliance with COUNTY MHP Agreement obligation.
-CONTRACTOR shall provide SMHS to eligible Medi-Cal and indigent beneficiaries of Mendocino County within the Definition of Services defined in this Agreement and pursuant to the Payment Terms in Exhibit B-1.
-CONTRACTOR agrees to comply with all applicable Medicaid laws and regulations, including the terms of the California Advancing and Innovating Medi-Cal (CalAIM) section 1915(b) Medi-Cal Specialty Mental Health Services Waiver (1915(b) Waiver) and Special Terms and Conditions, County of Mendocino's State MHP Agreement, and Mendocino County BHRS policies and procedures, all of which are incorporated herein by reference and made a part hereof.
+- A. As an organizational provider agency, CONTRACTOR shall provide administrative and direct program services to COUNTY's Medi-Cal clients as defined in Title 9, Division 1, Chapter 11 of the California Code of Regulations.
+For clients under the age of twenty-one (21), CONTRACTOR shall provide all medically necessary SMHS required pursuant to Section 1396d(r) of Title 42 of the United States Code (Welfare and Inst.
+Code 14184.402 (d)). - B. CONTRACTOR has the option to deliver services using evidence-based program models.
+CONTRACTOR shall provide said services in CONTRACTOR's program(s) as described herein; and utilizing locations as described herein. - C. CONTRACTOR agrees to perform the delegated activities and reporting responsibilities in compliance with COUNTY MHP Agreement obligation.
+CONTRACTOR shall provide SMHS to eligible Medi-Cal beneficiaries of Mendocino COUNTY within the Definition of Services defined in this Agreement and pursuant to the Payment Terms in Exhibit B-1.
+CONTRACTOR agrees to comply with all applicable Medicaid laws and regulations, including the terms of the California Advancing and Innovating Medi-Cal (CalAIM) section 1915(b) Medi-Cal Specialty Mental Health Services Waiver (1915(b) Waiver) and Special Terms and Conditions, COUNTY of Mendocino's State MHP Agreement, and Mendocino